DiDi: Technology

-Artificial Intelligence (AI): The DiDi Research Institute is focused on AI technologies including machine learning and computer vision to optimize the platform's dispatch system and route planning services.
-A few hundred scientists work on deep-learning technologies at the institute.
-To expand on this research, DiDi launched AI Labs in Beijing and in 2018 the company opened DiDi Labs in Mountain View, California.
+DiDi launched AI Labs in Beijing and in 2018 the company opened DiDi Labs in Mountain View, California.
 This facility mainly focuses on AI-based security and intelligent driving technologies.

-Big data operation: DiDi is building a cloud platform to integrate anonymized data from sensors on vehicles, static information and real-time events from roads with anonymized platform data including pick-up and drop-off, trips and carrying capacity information.
-This data allows platform supply and demand to be balanced efficiently, and enables mitigation tactics for traffic congestion.

-Smart transportation: The DiDi Smart Transportation Brain is powered by AI and cloud technology.
-The program's goal is to develop smart traffic lights and optimize traffic management systems that can be applied in cities facing road congestion.
-For instance, in April 2018, DiDi and the Beijing Capital International Airport Public Security Bureau Traffic Detachment jointly built a smart transportation innovation laboratory to promote smart airport traffic solutions including smart traffic lights, traffic information services and car-hailing management innovations.
+In April 2018, DiDi and the Beijing Capital International Airport Public Security Bureau Traffic Detachment jointly built a smart transportation innovation laboratory.
 Since 2018, the traffic lights at more than 30 intersections in the airport area have been optimized, and the delays in the airport area at night peaks have been reduced by about 20%.
 As of 2019, DiDi Smart Transportation projects have been deployed in more than 20 cities, including Jinan, Guiyang, Tianjin, and Shenzhen.
 These projects include traffic management systems, smart traffic lights, smart traffic screens, and reversible lanes.